renan-cunha/BioInfoTool/README.md

-# Drosophila melanogaster Database
+# Drosophila melanogaster Web App

-Bioinformatics database of drosophila
+This web app consists of a bioinformatic database that uses the fruit fly (Drosophila melanogaster) as reference.
+In it you can find a genome sequence with Blast, explore the genome with JBrowser, download many kinds of genome files and view its phylogenetic tree.

-## Install
+## Installation

 ### Requirements